Shreeramghimire/Salmon-Statistics/first_part.md

 Let's break down exactly why this happens using your salmon farm.
 ### 1. The Condition for df = n (We know the true mean $\mu$)

-Imagine you are a salmon farmer, and you have a magical, perfect scale that tells you the true average weight of every salmon in the ocean is exactly $\mu = 5.0$ kg.
+Imagine we are a salmon farmer, and you have a magical, perfect scale that tells you the true average weight of every salmon in the ocean is exactly $\mu = 5.0$ kg.

-You randomly catch $n = 5$ salmon to test how much their weights vary around this known 5.0 kg mark.
-You calculate the variance using this formula:
+We randomly catch $n = 5$ salmon to test how much their weights vary around this known 5.0 kg mark.
+We calculate the variance using this formula:

 $$\text{Variance} = \frac{\sum_{i=1}^n (X_i - \mu)^2}{n}$$